up42/docs/source/up42-blocks/data/ais-hvp.rst

 Supported parameters
 --------------------

-For more information on supported filters, see :ref:`query filter section  <filters>`.
+For more information, please read the section :ref:`Data source query filters  <filters>`.

 * ``bbox``: The bounding box to use as an AOI.
 Will return all data points within this box.
 Use only ``bbox`` **or** ``intersects``.